RustyStriker/bevy_physimple/README.md

 ## What is currently working?

-- Square and Circle collision shapes
+- Square, Circle, Capsule and custom collision shapes
 - Sensors and Staticbodies
 - Continuous collision

 ## What doesnt work/What is currently buggy?

-- Scale doesnt affect the shapes(apart from maybe the circle)
+- Scale doesnt affect the shapes
-- Overlap detection sometimes acts weird(apperant in Sensor vs Kinematic when the kinematic isn't moving)
 - You can push objects through walls, if the wall is too thin the object might tunnle through it
+- Sometimes if a cube is fast enough and under the right conditions, it will tunnle through(can be noticed in the `platformer` example, tho shouldn't affect normal usuage)
-- Probably some more stuff, please tell me when something isn't working properly(and isn't written here)
+- Probably some more stuff, please tell me when something isn't working properly(and isn't written here, or has an issue)

 ## Quickstart

-Check out the `GETTING_STARTED.md` file in the base of the repo(warning, WIP like the rest of this lib).
+Clone the repo, and run

+    cargo run --example showcase --release

+Or check out the `GETTING_STARTED.md` file.

 ## bevy - physimple versions